aut0maticjack/lazyweb/3D-Printing-Calibration.md

 tl;dr - don't try and print too fast

-start with XY max 250, XY accel 1000, XY jerk 1, print speed 40mm/sec
+start with XY max 250, XY accel 1000, XY jerk 4, print speed 40mm/sec

 work up from there

 accel 1500 is very good. jerk should be 10% of print speed or less

-different materials require different print speeds, so tune speed with PLA and just tell the slicer to print slower for other materials as required
+different materials require different print speeds, so tune speed with PLA (or whatever you print with most often)and just tell the slicer to print slower for other materials as required

 * https://www.thingiverse.com/thing:277394
 * [Tom Sanladerer - 3D printing guides - Tuning speeds](https://www.youtube.com/watch?v=7HsIZuj9vOs)